Film & TV Tax Credit Program 2.0

-Q: When calculating the Jobs Ratio on the initial application, would we ignore the $100 million cap and calculate the Jobs Ratio based on the entire $130 million?
+Q: We have a qualified expenditure budget that is $130 million.
+When calculating the Jobs Ratio on the initial application, would we ignore the $100 million cap and calculate the Jobs Ratio based on the entire $130 million?

 A: The Jobs Ratio calculator is programmed to limit the amount of tax credits allowed based on the qualified expenditure caps for non-indies.
-Tax credits for non-independent productions will cap out at $100 million qualified spend (excluding uplift tax credits).
+Tax credits for non-independent productions will cap out at $100 million qualified spend.

 Q: I need clarity on the Jobs Ratio penalty.